kheerand/Social-architecture-pattern-library/patterns/(042) Networked governance/README.md

 ## Context

+| **NOTE:**
-| NOTE: Draw on the Agrifed model to fill in the details here.
+| - Draw on the Agrifed model to fill in the details here.
+| - Also draw on material from Complexity Rising

 ## Problem